GuildedThorn/GuildedThorn/README.md

 Join our Discord: [Matrix Development](https://discord.opticalpvpx.tk/)

 ## The JBX
 The JailBreak Experience is a community of Counter Strike: Source players I met after taking a break on Legend Network.
 They run their own server using sourcemod for plugins(Which sourcepawn turned out to be a pretty simple language).
+I do small patches here and there for them when they need it.

 ### Contact Information
 Website: [JailBreak Experience](https://jailbreakexperience.com/) \